A Little About Me

 - After my fellowship ended, I continued on as a consulting pediatric psychologist with New York Presbyterian Hospital – Cornell Medical Center, as well as a psychologist for the New York City Police Department where I performed law enforcement evaluations and trauma debriefings (most in the wake of 9/11) until I relocated to Seattle, Washington.

 Since arriving in Seattle, I have continued with my chosen profession within a private practice setting.
-I have also worked as a school psychologist for a nearby school district and furthered my professional development in the areas of child development, attention deficit hyperactivity disorder, dyslexia, dysgraphia, dyscalculia, anxiety, and sensory processing disorders, as well as parent training and behavior programs for highly oppositional and conduct disordered children.
+I have also worked as a school psychologist for a nearby school district and furthered my professional development in the areas of neuropsychological assessment, child development, attention deficit hyperactivity disorder, dyslexia, dysgraphia, dyscalculia, anxiety, and sensory processing disorders, as well as parent training and behavior programs for highly oppositional and conduct disordered children.